aciccarello/ciccarello.me/_posts/blog/2015-07-24-getting-an-introduction-to-africa.md

 The past two days have destroyed my sense of time.
 Between changing time zones twice, flying through the night, flying for more than 6 hours at a time, having periodic naps, and standing in lines for long stretches, I have stopped keeping a close eye on time.
 I guess that is a fitting entrance to Africa.
 On Tuesday I was counting every minute making sure I worked enough hours for the week and rushing through getting out the door to make our plane on time.
-This afternoon we didn't have to manage ant firm times for events to happen.
-Our plan was to fly directly from Brussels to Monrovia, Liberia.
-God apparently had other plans.
-After about four hours into our "last flight" to Liberia the pilots decided it was necessary to divert the flight to Senegal, several countries up the west coast of Africa.We would fid out later that some unexpected bad weather had caused a crack in the windshield of the airplane and the Dakar airport was better prepared to make the repairs.

-The past two days have destroyed my sense of time.
-Between changing time zones twice, flying through the night, flying for more than 6 hours at a time, having periodic naps, and standing in lines for long stretches, I have stopped keeping a close eye on time.
-I guess that is a fitting entrance to Africa.
-On Tuesday I was counting every minute making sure I worked enough hours for the week and rushing through getting out the door to make our plane on time.
 This